FME_MF_DIR predefined parameter (macro)

 Advantages

-On one hand this is a great function.
-It means that if you ever need to move a whole project - workspace and data - to a different disk for example, then all of the workspaces will still operate correctly without needing to be edited.
-This is because the source data paths are relative to the location of the workspace and not tied to a particular folder.
+On the one hand, this is a great function.
+It means that if you ever need to move a whole project, including workspace and data, to a different disk, for example, then all workspaces will still operate correctly without needing to be edited.
+This is because the source data paths are relative to the workspace location and not tied to a specific folder.

 Disadvantages

-On the other hand this behaviour can cause problems for users who are not expecting it.
-Again using the example of data and workspace both stored in c:\myFMEproject\, problems occur when the data or workspace are separated when one of them is moved to a different location.
+On the other hand, this behaviour can cause problems for users who are not expecting it.
+Again, using the example of data and workspace both stored in c:\myFMEproject\, problems occur when the data or workspace is separated when one of them is moved to a different location.

-Admittedly, even the most inexperienced user will realize that a workspace cannot be expected to read data that has been moved, but even the most experienced user might wonder what is happening when he moves the workspace and the translation fails with an error message saying the source data is missing.
+Admittedly, even the most inexperienced user will realize that a workspace cannot be expected to read data that has been moved.
+However, even the most experienced user might wonder what is happening when they move the workspace and the translation fails with an error message stating that the source data is missing.

 The problem is, of course, that moving a workspace invalidates relative paths, so that the data is no longer at $(FME_MF_DIR)source.xxx - this is a particular problem when a user is not even aware that the paths are relative.